BuildOnViction/docs/docs/masternode/create-tomochain-masternode.md

   Either `docker volume` if you want to use the default docker volume location, or `host directory` if you want to define specific location on your filesystem (usefull when extending storage).

 - **Chaindata**:
-  The name of the docker volume that will be used or the path to the directory to mount, depending on your answer to the last question.
+  The name of the docker volume that will be used or the path to the directory coontaining the chaindata, depending on your answer to the last question.

 - **The volume already exists**:
   If you selected "docker volume", this will determine if the volume already exists or if it needs to be created.